Tellusant/docs/legitimacy/clients-pre-tellusant.md

 # Clients Pre-Tellusant
-This list shows the depth and breadth of our experiences.
-This is mainly at the CEO level.
+This list shows the depth and breadth of our experiences, mainly at the CEO level.
 Current Tellusant clients not shown to preserve confidentiality.

 ---
 - ABB